 You can set up this automated email campaign directly in AgencyBloc where you already have your contacts, policies, carriers, and commission information.
 For example, you could set up a campaign that triggers when someone’s status changes to “Client” or a policy becomes “Effective”.
 It would look like this:

 - A “welcome” email that would send immediately

 - Your NPS email asking for feedback 2-3 months later

 - Your response via phone or email based on their feedback

 The idea behind setting up this campaign is to gather client feedback to address any issues, to keep a steady flow of referrals and testimonials coming in, and to do it all without much extra time or effort on your part.

 Want to learn more about email campaigns you could set up for your clients or prospects?
-Check out this eBook: 6 Examples of Automated Email Campaigns for Insurance Agents.
+Check out these email templates: [Free Templates] 7 Automated Email Templates for Insurance Agencies.

-Want to learn more about AgencyBloc's Email Campaigns tool?
+Ready to learn more about AgencyBloc's Email Campaigns?

-The best way to discuss your agency's specific needs and to see our Email Campaigns tool in action is to set up a one-on-one, live demo.
+The best way to discuss your agency's specific needs and to see Email Campaigns in action is to schedule a live, 1-on-1 demo.